 Learn something new every day

-Argument is a type of discourse in which the writer or speaker attempts to convince an audience that his or her opinion is correct through logic.
-Argumentative discourse includes essays, lectures, sermons and political speeches.
+Argumentative writing or speaking is when the composer is attempting to convince an audience that his or her opinion is correct, typically by using logic and appealing to the audience’s sense of reason.
+Almost anything can use this form, from essays and lectures to sermons and political speeches.
 In an argument, the writer or speaker begins with a thesis, which is a clear, explicit statement of beliefs or opinions.
-The writer or speaker must then present evidence to support the thesis.
+Evidence must then be presented in a clear and orderly way.
 If a listener accepts the evidence, he or she should agree with the thesis.

 In most cases argumentation is not the same as persuasion, though the two are commonly confused.
 The difference usually has to do with tactic, and many linguistic experts see persuasion more as a matter of style and voice than an actual level of discourse.
 Argument-driven writers or speakers present evidence to get the audience to logically agree with their point of view on a certain topic.
 Persuasion, however, is designed to get an audience to both accept a particular point of view and to actually act on that belief.
 For example, a successful argument might make the audience agree with a particular political candidate’s stance on an issue, but successful persuasion should make the audience vote for that candidate.

 The main goal of narrative writing or speaking is usually to tell a story, often in order to make the audience feel differently about a certain topic.
 Narratives might take the form of a play, novel, folk tale, memoir, or myth.
 Things usually unfold from a single person or character’s perspective, and tend to be very descriptive.
 This type of communication usually appeals to an audience’s humanity, often by drawing on common experiences or emotions that are easily relatable or by depicting circumstances that pique the imagination.